-Mediation process needs neutral individuals to assist the disputants in solving their issues amicably.
+The mediation process needs neutral individuals to assist the disputants in solving their issues amicably.
 However, the international community has not brought the rebels and the government to the table to unearth the main issue.
 Will they manage to reach a long-lasting solution by separating the parties in the parties in the mediation process?
-Therefore, it is essential for the international community to redefine their interests in the Syrian War and establish better techniques in handling the conflict.
-Otherwise, peacekeeping mission and creating safer zones in the country will remain a nightmare.
+Therefore, it is essential for the international community to redefine its interests in the Syrian War and establish better techniques in handling the conflict.
+Otherwise, peacekeeping missions and creating safer zones in the country will remain a nightmare.